JornLotsch/genESOMerrorSignal/README.md

 Some additional code is provided in Python.
 It has been tested so far in Python version 3.11.7 for Linux.

-## Feature Importance Pipeline Parameters
+## Feature importance pipeline parameters

 - `output_dir`: Directory for saving results
 - `output_prefix`: Prefix for output files